picalexs/World-Biome-Generation/README.md

 # 2D World Biome Generator

 A Unity-based application that generates 2D world biomes using Perlin noise and various blurring algorithms like Gaussian.
-The app creates realistic, diverse terrains that can be used as biomes in games or simulations.
+The app uses two different maps—one for height and another for moisture—to simulate diverse climates and biomes, creating realistic, varied terrains suitable for games or simulations.

 ## Features
 - **Perlin Noise**: Generates smooth, natural-looking random terrain.